gryphon/custom_table/README.md

 * ```last_page``` set to false to disable last page count request for performance
 * ```quick_filter``` set to true to enable simple full-text client-side search
 * ```with_select``` allows to add checkboxes toggler.
 Pass helper name which has (item, position) as parameters
+* ```tree``` set to true if you have parent-child relation and you want to show records grouped by parent.
+Be sure to disable pagination as it will only group current page records
+* ```group_by``` set to helper name to group records by result of it.
+Be sure to disable pagination as it will only group current page records
+* ```expanded``` expand grouped or trees by default

 ## Rendering search panel